surma/surma.dev/content/things/langgraph.md

 - **🤖 Assistant**:<br>
   The “golden rule” mentioned in the very first blog post on surma.dev, titled “Maelstrom Gaming and 12 fps” and published on November 11, 2015, is: “Always profile.
 Don’t guess where your bottlenecks are but gather hard numbers first.”

 Now that is slightly more exciting!
-(And the golden rule is still sound!)
+(And the golden rule is still as sound as ever!)

 ## Agent Clusters

 Now we know that agents can be modelled as graphs under the hood.
 From the outside, however, they are just a simple, async call to the `invoke()` method.
-We also know that rvery node in a graph is just an async function, so... a node in a graph could be an entire agent itself!
+We also know that every node in a graph is just an async function, so... a node in a graph could be an entire agent itself!
 It’s nested graphs.
 How wild.

 That is what agent clusters and swarms are.
 In fact, there are a plethora of multi-agent architectures, and the LangGraph docs [list a couple of them](https://langchain-ai.github.io/langgraphjs/concepts/multi_agent/#multi-agent-architectures) and how to build them using LangGraph.
 In general, the LangGraphJS docs are pretty disappointing when it comes to documenting the actual JS API, but contain loads of insight and examples for architectures.